-File Forms 1094-C and 1095-C with the IRS by April 1, 2024, if your company is an ALE.
-The normal filing deadline is March 31.
-However, since March 31, 2024, is a Sunday, electronic returns must be filed by the next business day, which is April 1, 2024.
+File Forms 1094-C and 1095-C with the IRS by March 31, 2025, if your company is an ALE.
 Employers may request an automatic 30-day extension by filing Form 8809 by the filing due date.
-Beginning in 2024, most employers subject to ACA reporting are required to file their returns electronically.
+Most employers subject to ACA reporting are required to file their returns electronically.
 Paper filing is only an option for very small employers (i.e., employers who file fewer than 10 information returns during the year).
 The paper filing deadline is Feb.
-28, 2024.
+28, 2025.

-April 1, 2024-Electronically File ACA Forms 1094-B and 1095-B
+March 31, 2025-Electronically File ACA Forms 1094-B and 1095-B

-File Forms 1094-B and 1095-B with the IRS by April 1, 2014, if your company is a non-ALE that sponsors a self-insured health plan.
-The normal filing deadline is March 31.
-However, since March 31, 2024, is a Sunday, electronic returns must be filed by the next business day, which is April 1, 2014.
+File Forms 1094-B and 1095-B with the IRS by March 31, 2025, if your company is a non-ALE that sponsors a self-insured health plan.
 Employers may request an automatic 30-day extension by filing Form 8809 by the filing due date.
-Beginning in 2024, most employers subject to ACA reporting are required to file their returns electronically.
+Most employers subject to ACA reporting are required to file their returns electronically.
 Paper filing is an option only for very small employers (i.e., employers who file fewer than 10 information returns during the year).
 The paper filing deadline is Feb.
-28, 2024.
+28, 2025.